The Grass-Fed Difference

 - Humans have need to consume vitamin C through our diet while dogs and cats are capable of synthesizing their own Vitamin C

 - Everyone knows dogs can’t eat chocolate, but why can we?
-Chocolate contains oxalic acid (oxalates) which humans can break down (metabolize), but dogs can’t, making them poisonous.
+Chocolate contains oxalic acid (oxalates) and theobromine compounds which humans can break down (metabolize), but dogs can’t, making them poisonous.

 - Cows and all other ruminant animals produce the enzyme cellulase that allows them to break down the cellulose fibers found in grass and other foliage.
 Humans on the other hand can’t digest cellulose, so it just passes through their intestines undigested.